Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 Nudges are psychological techniques used to shape a person's behaviour.

 They've been used by companies for a long time.
-Now they're increasingly being used in the public sector, e.g. to encourage better health choices.
+Now they're increasingly being used in the public sector, for example: to encourage better health choices.

 We use behavioural nudges to manage the user journey on suffolk.gov.uk.